How do I treat a sunburn?

 Wear protective clothing, including sunglasses and a broad-brim hat that covers your face and neck.
 Wear protective outerwear like long-sleeve shirts and rash guard swimwear.
 The sun can damage unprotected skin in as little as 15 minutes.

 Limit sun exposure.
 Stay out of the sun between 10:00 a.m. and 4:00 p.m., when ultraviolet rays are strongest.
 If you go in the water or take a walk during this time, wear sunscreen, use protective gear and minimize the time you are out.
-Stay under a beach umbrella or find a shaded concession stand when possible.
+Stay under a beach umbrella or find a shady area if possible.
 Your risk of sunburn and sun poisoning increases the more you stay exposed to the sun.

 Stay hydrated.
 Drink plenty of fluids throughout the day, preferably water and drinks with electrolytes.

 Know your medications.
-Some medications make skin sensitive to sun exposure.
+Some medications make the skin sensitive to sun exposure.